 - A fool-proof way to test if your cake is done is to insert a toothpick, thin skewer, or cake tester into the cake.
 When you pull it out, it should be clean, with no wet batter or crumbs.
 If it’s not clean, let it bake longer.

-Serving And Storing Bundt Cakes
+Serving And Storing Orange Cream Glazed Pound Cakes

 How to Make a Large Bundt Cake instead of Mini Bundt Cakes